 - A. Behavioral Health and Cancer Awareness 1A - 1.
 A Registered Instructor for Behavioral Health and Cancer Awareness 1A must have attended and passed Behavioral Health and Cancer Awareness 1A - B. Behavioral Health and Cancer Awareness 2A - 1.
 A Registered Instructor for Behavioral Health and Cancer Awareness 1A must have attended and passed Behavioral Health and Cancer Awareness 1A and 2A - C. Behavioral Health and Cancer Awareness 3A - 1.
 A Registered Instructor for Behavioral Health and Cancer Awareness 1A must have attended and passed Behavioral Health and Cancer Awareness 1A, 2A, and 3A - D. Peer-Based Suicide Awareness Instructor must have attended and passed Peer-Based Suicide Awareness - 1.
-SFT accepts course completions in alignment with the California Firefighter Joint Apprenticeship Committee (Cal-JAC) per AB 1116 - 2.
+SFT accepts course completions in alignment with the California Firefighter Joint Apprenticeship Committee (Cal-JAC) per AB 1116 - i.
+Peer Support Central - ii.
+International Association of Fire Fighters - iii.
+The Counseling Team International - iv.
+Premier First Responder - 2.
 Complete a minimum of one (1) approved and accredited training course specific to peer support that may include, but are not limited to, peer support services, peer-to-peer suicide awareness and/or intervention, crisis intervention, or similar training.
 Example coursework: - i.
+Behavioral Health and Cancer Awareness (FSTEP, SFT)

-Assisting Individuals in Crisis (ICISF) - ii.
-Group Crisis Intervention (ICISF) - iii.
-Peer Support Training (approved by Cal-JAC per AB1116) - iv.
-Behavioral Health Awareness (IAFF) - v.
-SafeTALK (LivingWorks.net)
+- ii.
+Assisting Individuals in Crisis (ICISF) - iii.
+Group Crisis Intervention (ICISF) - iv.
+SafeTALK (LivingWorks.net) - v.
+ASIST Suicide Awareness (LivingWorks.net)